MuhammadBinWaseemm/Smart_Home_Design_System/README.md

 System.cpp is the main file that drives the program.
 Accounts.cpp is a supplementary file for managing user account creation.
 It does not function independently.

-Audio Files
+# Audio Files

 .wav files are included for sound effects and are compatible with Dev-C++.
 Compatibility with other IDEs, such as Visual Studio, is not guaranteed.
 Setup Instructions

 Download System.cpp, Accounts.cpp, and the .wav files to your system.
 Ensure the .wav files are placed in a directory of your choice and update the file paths in the code.
-For example: cpp
+For example:
-Copy
-Edit
 PlaySound(TEXT("C:/Users/PC/Downloads/User.wav"), NULL, SND_FILENAME | SND_SYNC);
 Replace the file path with the location of the .wav file on your system.
 Placing them in the Downloads folder will minimize changes.
 Configuring Sound in Dev-C++